Mekari Qontak

 Sales Stage

-The different stages or steps a lead or opportunity goes through before becoming a customer.
+The steps a lead goes through before becoming a customer.

 Sales Team